-Argentina-Brazil relations tense up with Peronist election victory
+Left's win in Argentina strains ties with Brazil, deepens split in Latam

 He said, however, that industrial groups on both sides will try to “appease” the governments in an effort to insulate their exports and the EU-Mercosur agreement.

+In the past, Brazil and Argentina’s differences could be resolved because they saw eye-to-eye ideologically, but now Brasilia plans to negotiate more aggressively within Mercosur, government officials told Reuters, on condition of anonymity.

+Brazil has no plan to abandon the trade bloc at present due to the Peronist return to power in Argentina, but that option has not been totally discarded, they said.

-Reporting by Anthony Boadle; Editing by Brad Haynes and Grant McCool
+Reporting by Anthony Boadle and Lisandra Paraguassu; Editing by Brad Haynes and Alistair Bell